hunkeelin/redis-proxy/README.md

 * HTTP webservice: Clients interface to the Redis proxy through HTTP, with the Redis `GET` command mapped to the HTTP `GET` method.
 * Single backing instance: Each instance of the proxy service is associated with a single Redis service instance.
 The address of the backing Redis is configured at proxy startup via an env variable.
-* Cached GET: This proxy have a caching mechanism with 5 minutes of expiration for each cache.
+* Cached GET: This proxy have a caching mechanism with `x` seconds of expiration for each cache.
 The duration can be set via env variable as well.
 With size limitation.
 * Included `/metrics` URI for prometheus.
 * configuratable server via env variables.